SiglabsOP/RiskTide/README.md

 From the RiskTide documentation:

         This is your portfolio risk management software.
 You can:
         1. Add or Import stocks to your portfolio. (use Jstock and export Buy Portfolio Management.csv in the same dir as RiskTide and press import)
         2. Calculate your portfolio's risk metrics
         3. Delete entries from your portfolio
         4. View risk metrics in a detailed modal
+        You may restart after adding entries for the graphs and metrics to load properly.

         Risk Metrics:
         The SPY is fetched from kaggle, so you need your kaggle APIkey (a json file) placed inside of